surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hide Pivot

-To hide the column field values in visualisation
+To hide the column field values in visualization